 In these regulations unless the contrary intention appears —

+field record, in relation to a survey, means the field record of the survey;

+general regulations and general regulation mean the Licensed Surveyors (Guidance of Surveyors) Regulations 1961;

 Inspector of Plans and Surveys means a licensed surveyor on the staff of the Western Australian Land Information Authority appointed by the Governor to approve plans of authorised surveys;

-general regulations and general regulation mean the Licensed Surveyors (Guidance of Surveyors) Regulations 1961;

 surveyor means a licensed surveyor entitled to practise under the Transfer of Land Act 1893;

 Western Australian Land Information Authority means the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5.

 [Regulation 1A inserted: Gazette 26 Sep 1986 p.
 3706; amended: Gazette 4 Apr 1997 p.
 1766; 29 Dec 2006 p.
-5901.]
+5901; SL 2021/153 r.
+4.]

 Part I — General